 I have a thing for maps, I love them, I can sit and read them like others might read a book, especially the ordnance Survey series that have so much detail.
 The more you look the more you see.
-Whilst I’m not saying you should ditch the SatNav you really should add some good maps to your van.
+Whilst I’m not saying you should ditch the SatNav; you really should add some good maps to your van.
 Motorhomes are ideal for exploring, and exploring with a good map is so much more enjoyable and informative.
-Here are my five reasons for you to get some maps in your van.
+Here are my three reasons for you to get some maps in your van.

 1. Maps give you the big picture